chinamike65/hugo-tuolesi/content/book1/book1en.md

 **4. End of Suffering**

-Learning Buddhism can bring an end to any troubles you may have.
+Learning Buddhism can bring an end to any suffering you may have.

 **5. Use of Logic and Reasoning**